bottlepy/bottle/docs/tutorial.rst

 From now on, ``404`` (File not found) errors will display a custom error page to the user.
 The only parameter passed to the error-handler is an instance of :exc:`HTTPError`.
 Apart from that, an error-handler is quite similar to a regular request callback.
 You can read from :data:`request`, write to :data:`response` and return any supported data-type except for :exc:`HTTPError` instances.

 Error handlers are used only if your application returns or raises an :exc:`HTTPError` exception (:func:`abort` does just that).
-Setting :attr:`BaseRequest.status` to an error code or returning :exc:`HTTPResponse` won't trigger error handlers.
+Setting :attr:`Response.status <BaseResponse.status>` to an error code or returning :exc:`HTTPResponse` won't trigger error handlers.

 .. rubric:: Triggering errors with :func:`abort`